-With a minor compressor issue, like a low freon level, or dirty cooling fins, you might be able to fix it yourself.
+With a minor compressor issue, like a low freon level, or dirty cooling fins, you can fix it yourself.

 Is It A Capacitor?

 Capacitors play a key role in the operation of an RV air conditioner.
-A capacitor essentially stores electricity that provides the fan motor and the compressor a little extra boost anytime the RV air conditioner starts.
+A capacitor essentially stores electricity, providing the fan motor and the compressor a little extra boost anytime the RV air conditioner starts.
 They usually look like a small battery, flask, or button.

-As time goes on a capacitor can go bad.
-Especially if the RV has sat unused for more than just one winter.
+As time passes, a capacitor can go bad, especially if the RV has sat unused for more than one winter.

-Something like a fan or compressor capacitor failing to start can cause a variety of symptoms to keep an eye out for.
+Something like a fan or compressor capacitor failing to start can cause various symptoms to keep an eye out for.